linuxserver/docker-mods/README.md

-# R - Docker mod for code-server
+# R - Docker mod for code-server and openvscode-server

-This mod adds a R dev environment to code-server, to be installed/updated during container start.
+This mod adds a R dev environment to code-server/openvscode-server, to be installed/updated during container start.

 In code-server docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:code-server-r`